gkwa/manyeast/prompt-learn-why-boilerplate-rquires-vars-at-every-level/prompt-learn-why-boilerplate-rquires-vars-at-every-level.md

     default: 10
 ```

-I think that sould be enough for the default LinkCount to be defined.
+I think that should be enough for the default LinkCount to be defined.

 If I want to override the link count then I should use the workaround but under the conition that I want to leave the default link count 10, I think I should not need to specify the LinkCount in `prompt-reuse-vscode-components-in-webui/boilerplate.yml`.